From Howard Ankin

 Illinois Workers’ Compensation provides a host of benefits, of which three are basic: medical, lost pay from work, and money for any permanent injury.
 To obtain benefits, an Application For Adjustment Of Claim should be filed with the Illinois Workers’ Compensation Commission.
 To obtain benefits, one needs to prove the injury was in the course and scope of employment and, second, the infection was causally related to work.

-Proving an employee contracted COVID-19 through employment is not straight-forward.
+Proving an employee contracted COVID-19 through employment is not straightforward.
 It is not as easy as testifying, “I could not have contracted Covid-19 anywhere else because all I do is work, and then come home.”
 A disease affecting the general public requires identifying where the exposure and outbreak precipitated.

 Knowing the time and resources it would take to prove a case, the Workers’ Compensation Commission attempted to help.
 A government agency is allowed to promulgate rules to assist with its efficiency.
-The Workers’ Compensation Commission on April 13, 2020 issued emergency amendment Section 9030.70 which was good for 150 days stating where an injured worker is a First Responder or Front-line worker is incapacitated from COVID-19 it is rebuttably presumed to have arisen out of and in the course of employment.
+The Workers’ Compensation Commission on April 13, 2020, issued emergency amendment Section 9030.70 which was good for 150 days stating where an injured worker is a First Responder or Front-line worker is incapacitated from COVID-19 it is rebuttable presumed to have arisen out of and in the course of employment.
 Further, it is rebuttable presumed to be causally connected to work.
 This was a very strong rebuttable presumption favoring injured workers.
 My office, based on this evidentiary ruling, agreed to represent almost all who contacted us for assistance.
 Unfortunately, this evidentiary ruling was challenged in the courts as being not evidentiary guidance for the effectiveness of the Commission but being legislation.
 This emergency amendment was then withdrawn by the Commission following this court challenge.

-Proving an employee contracted COVID-19 through employment is not straight-forward.
+Proving an employee contracted COVID-19 through employment is not straightforward.
 It is not as easy as testifying, “I could not have contracted Covid-19 anywhere else because all I do is work, and then come home.”

-The Illinois Legislature fortunately provided some relief with House Bill 2455, which Governor J.B.
+The Illinois Legislature, fortunately, provided some relief with House Bill 2455, which Governor J.B.
 Pritzker signed into law on June 5, 2020.
 This is codified at Public Act 0633.
-The law amended the Workers’ Compensation Act to say that “First Responders” and “Front-line” workers are reputably presumed to have contracted COVID-19 at work for any diagnosis of COVID-19 on or after March 9, 2020 through December 31, 2020.
+The law amended the Workers’ Compensation Act to say that “First Responders” and “Front-line” workers are reputably presumed to have contracted COVID-19 at work for any diagnosis of COVID-19 on or after March 9, 2020, through December 31, 2020.
 This end date was then extended on January 13, 2021.
 The law also calls for a positive laboratory test for cases on or after June 15, 2020.